YavorYanchev/DesignPatterns/README.md

 This makes a class independent of how state-specific behavious is implemented.
 New states can be added by defining new state classes.
 A class can change its behaviour at run-time by changing its current state object.

+## Template method
+Defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
+It lets one redefine certain steps of an algorithm without changing the algorithm's structure.
+* Generally implemented as a base class(possibly an abstract class), which contains shared code and parts of the overall algorithm which are invariant.
+The template ensures that the overarching algorithm is always followed.
+In this class "variant" portins are given a default implementation, or none at all.
+* Concrete implementations of the abstract class, which fill in the empty or "variant" parts of the "template" with specific algorithms that vary from implementation to implementation.

+Template method is an example of Inversion of Control because high-level code no longer determines what algorithms to run; at lower-level algorithm is instead selected at run-time.